khoand1406/Happy-Friday/README.md

 ### 3.8.
 Schedule Department Transfer

 **Description**: Allows an administrator to schedule a user's transfer from one department to another with a specified `effectiveDate`.
 Before this date, the user remains in their current department; from the `effectiveDate` onwards, they will belong to the new department.

-**How to Test**:
-1. Navigate to "QL tài khoản".
-2. Locate a user you wish to transfer.
-3. Click the "Chuyển phòng (đặt ngày hiệu lực)" (Transfer department (set effective date)) icon (folder icon) in the "Thao tác" column.
-4. In the dialog:
-    *   Select a "Phòng ban mới" (New Department).
-    *   Set a "Ngày hiệu lực" (Effective Date).
-        *   **Test Case 1 (Immediate Transfer)**: Set the `effectiveDate` to the current date and time, or a few minutes in the past.
-            *   Click "Xác nhận" (Confirm).
-            *   Immediately refresh the "QL tài khoản" page.
-            *   Verify that the user's department in the UI has changed to the new department.
-            *   **Database Check**: In Supabase, check the `public.department_transfers` table.
-The record for this transfer should have `status: 'applied'`.
-Check the `public.users` table; the user's `department_id` should be updated.
-        *   **Test Case 2 (Future Transfer)**: Set the `effectiveDate` to a date and time in the future (e.g., tomorrow).
-            *   Click "Xác nhận" (Confirm).
-            *   Refresh the "QL tài khoản" page.
-            *   Verify that the user's department in the UI *has not* changed and still shows the old department.
-            *   **Database Check**: In Supabase, check the `public.department_transfers` table.
-The record for this transfer should have `status: 'scheduled'`.
-The `public.users` table should still show the old `department_id`.
-            *   Wait until the `effectiveDate` passes.
-Then, refresh the "QL tài khoản" page again.
-The user's department should now be updated.

-### 3.9.
-Send Welcome Email on Account Creation

-**Description**: When a new user account is created via the Admin Dashboard, a welcome email is automatically sent to their registered email address.

-**How to Test**:
-1. Ensure your SMTP configuration in `.env` is correct and the backend is running.
-2. Navigate to "QL tài khoản".
-3. Click "Thêm tài khoản".
-4. Create a new account with a valid email address you can access.
-5. After successful creation, check the inbox of the email address used for the new account.
-You should receive an email with the subject `[Zen8labs] Chào mừng bạn đến với công ty Zen8labs!`.

-## 4. Project Management (QL dự án)

-**Description**: This section allows administrators to manage projects, including creating new projects, editing existing ones, and assigning members.

-### 4.1.
-List Projects

-**Description**: Displays a list of all projects in the system.

-**How to Test**:
-1. Log in as an admin.
-2. Click on "QL dự án" in the sidebar.
-3. Verify that all projects are listed.

-### 4.2.
-Create Project

-**Description**: Allows an administrator to create a new project.

-**How to Test**:
-1. Navigate to "QL dự án".
-2. Click the "Thêm dự án" (Add Project) button.
-3. Fill in the project details (e.g., name, description, start/end dates).
-4. Click "Tạo" (Create).
-5. Verify that the new project appears in the project list.

-### 4.3.
-Edit Project

-**Description**: Enables administrators to modify the details of an existing project.

-**How to Test**:
-1. Navigate to "QL dự án".
-2. Locate an existing project.
-3. Click the "Sửa" (Edit) icon for that project.
-4. Modify some details.
-5. Click "Lưu" (Save).
-6. Verify that the changes are reflected in the project list.

-### 4.4.
-Assign Members to Project

-**Description**: Allows administrators to add existing users as members to a specific project.
-An email notification is sent to the assigned member.

-**How to Test**:
-1. Navigate to "QL dự án".
-2. Select a project to edit.
-3. In the project details, find the section for "Thành viên" (Members).
-4. Add an existing user as a member to the project.
-5. Save the changes.
-6. Verify that the user is listed as a member of the project.
-7.  **Email Notification Test**: Check the email inbox of the newly assigned member.
-They should receive an email notifying them of their assignment to the project.

-## 5. Recent Activities (Hoạt động gần đây)

-**Description**: This panel on the Dashboard provides a quick summary of recent system events, such as new user registrations and project creations, along with the overall project completion rate.

-**How to Test**:
-1. Perform actions that would trigger updates to this section (e.g., create a new user, create a new project).
-2. Navigate back to the "Dashboard" section.
-3. Observe the "Hoạt động gần đây" panel and verify that the numbers and summaries are updated to reflect your recent actions.

-## 6. Setup and Running the Project

-To run and test the project, ensure you have followed the setup instructions for both the `frontend` (React) and `backend` (NestJS) applications.

-**Backend (NestJS)**:
-1. Navigate to the `backend` directory: `cd backend`
-2. Install dependencies: `npm install`
-3. Build the project: `npm run build`
-4. Start in development mode: `npm run start:dev`
-    *   Ensure your `.env` file is correctly configured, especially for `DATABASE_URL` (Supabase) and SMTP settings for email functionality.

-**Frontend (React)**:
-1. Navigate to the `frontend` directory: `cd frontend`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-After both frontend and backend are running, access the application via your browser, typically at `http://localhost:3001` (frontend) and `http://localhost:3000/api` (backend API).

-## 7. Technical Architecture

-**Backend (NestJS)**:
-- **Database**: PostgreSQL with Supabase
-- **Authentication**: JWT + Supabase Auth
-- **Email Service**: Nodemailer with SMTP
-- **Modules**: Auth, User, Department, Projects, Accounts, Events, Invite

-**Frontend (React)**:
-- **Framework**: React with TypeScript
-- **UI Library**: Material-UI (MUI)
-- **State Management**: React Context
-- **Routing**: React Router

-## 8. Key Features Summary

-✅ **Account Management**:
-- Create, edit, delete user accounts
-- Import accounts from CSV
-- Reset passwords
-- Ban/enable accounts
-- Schedule department transfers
-- Send welcome emails

-✅ **Project Management**:
-- Create and manage projects
-- Assign members to projects
-- Send email notifications for project assignments

-✅ **Dashboard Analytics**:
-- Real-time statistics
-- Recent activities tracking
-- Project completion rates

-✅ **Email Notifications**:
-- Welcome emails for new accounts
-- Project assignment notifications
-- Password reset emails

-## 9. Troubleshooting

-**Common Issues**:
-1. **Email not sending**: Check SMTP configuration in `.env` file
-2. **Department transfer not applying**: Ensure backend is restarted after code changes
-3. **UI layout issues**: Check browser console for JavaScript errors
-4. **Authentication errors**: Verify JWT tokens and Supabase configuration

-**Debug Steps**:
-1. Check backend logs for errors
-2. Verify database connections
-3. Test API endpoints directly
-4. Check browser network tab for failed requests